The Tits Out Tour: Critical reception

 Shi Bradley of Phoenix New Times gave a positive review during the Phoenix, Arizona, show.
 He praised the tour for giving exposure to rising and veterans of LGBTQ+ artists.
 Bradley also favored seeing Kesha return to her party girl image, but on the singer's own terms. "...in the light of stressful times, especially among women and the queer community, a pop party where everyone is encouraged to let loose, sing and dance their hearts out, and be the most fierce, unapologetic versions of themselves couldn’t have come any sooner."

-Monowara Hossain from mxdwn favored how Kesha poured her pain in her performance at the Khia Forum in California.
+Monowara Hossain from mxdwn favored how Kesha poured her pain in her performance at the Kia Forum in California.
 She opined that new songs from the singer's album, Period, hit the hardest, further stating even in their shortened form "packed an emotional punch".
 She noted the performance of "We R Who We R" as one of the most powerful moments of the show as the screen onstage played a montage of Kesha's childhood, early music videos, awards show highlights, and backstage moments.
 Hossain also gave praise to Slayyyter and the Scissor Sisters' "energetic" opening sets.
 Jazz Williams of music blog, Pop Passion, stated she was "in awe" at Kesha's dancing and vocal control throughout her 105-minute set.
 She went on praising the singer cultivating an "environment full of love, acceptance, and dance".

 Adrian Horton of The Guardian rated her Madison Square Garden performance a four out of five stars.
 "As a statement of legacy – her Auto-tuned recklessness a clear antecedent of today’s Brat-green pop landscape – and as an act of reclamation, the Tits Out tour is a triumph." she writes.
 Similarly to Lady Gaga's tour, the Mayhem Ball, Horton opined that Kesha's new songs flowed seamlessly with her older ones, such as "Red Flag" blending smoothly into the cheerleader themed performance of "Dinosaur".